-In contrast, the popular transfer learning model, ResNet50, obtained a quite astounding F1 score of 94.03%, aving precision and recall at 94.20% and 93.87%, respectively.
-This made it clear that even though ResNet50 is problemated it lags behind the hybrid of ViT + Autoencoder in capturing fine-grained patterns.
-Likewise, the case with GG16 we an F1 score of 93.11%.
-Although not higher than ResNet50, it showed comparatively consistent performance as it possesses deeper feature extraction layers.
-However, it also proved prone to more misclassifications under usual kase of in less distinguishable waste categories.
+In contrast, the popular transfer learning model, ResNet50, obtained a quite astounding F1 score of 94.03%, having precision and recall at 94.20% and 93.87%, respectively.
+This made it clear that even though ResNet50 is up to the mark, it lags behind the hybrid of ViT + Autoencoder in capturing fine-grained patterns.
+Likewise, the case with VGG16 gave an F1 score of 93.11%.
+Although not higher than ResNet50, it showed comparatively consistent performance, as it possesses deeper feature extraction layers.
+However, it also proved prone to more misclassifications under visual noise or in less distinguishable waste categories.

-The Custom CNN was working but produced the worst pixel/performance across a board, 90.32%, with a recall of 88.91% and an F1 score of 89.61%.
-These values indicate the network's limitations in general ang complex visual features, especially without pretrained weights, attention mechanisms, and, worse yet, any kind or pervision.
+The Custom CNN was working but produced the worst pixel/performance across the board, at 90.32%, with a recall of 88.91% and an F1 score of 89.61%.
+These values indicate the network's limitations in generalizing complex visual features, especially without pretrained weights, attention mechanisms, and, worse yet, any kind of supervision.

-In short, the classification report emphasizes the superior learning capability and go tralization strength of the ViT + Autoencoder architecture.
-The architecture, with its high and balanced precision recall, and F1-score, has proven capable of dealing with noisy, variable image data, thus making it a strong candidate for automated waste classification systems that demand reliable decision-making.
+In short, the classification report emphasizes the superior learning capability and generalization strength of the ViT + Autoencoder architecture.
+The architecture, with its high and balanced precision, recall, and F1-score, has proven capable of dealing with noisy, variable image data, thus making it a strong candidate for automated waste classification systems that demand reliable decision-making.